Recent Addition:

 Don't be too quick to relate the movie to your child's own situation.
 You do not want to arouse your child's resistance.
 Learning about related situations lays a foundation that you can draw on in future conversations.
 The temptation will be to move too quickly.
 Given the frustration of rejected parents, this is understandable.
 Try to resist the temptation.
 Opening a closed mind is a delicate operation.
 Take your time and you will more likely meet with success.

-Here are some shows to get you started (links are for dvd unless otherwise indicated):
+Here are some shows to get you started (links are for DVD unless otherwise indicated):

 Hook